Drug and Alcohol Rehab for Veterans Near Me

 - Increased arousal and reactivity.
 This can include irritability or anger, engaging in dangerous behaviors, hypervigilance, heightened startle response, concentration problems, and sleeping difficulties.

-Veterans may use substances in an attempt to alleviate their PTSD symptoms.
-Drugs and alcohol may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.4,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can actually intensify symptoms of PTSD.
-Drug and alcohol use can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.
+Veterans may use drugs or alcohol in an attempt to alleviate their PTSD symptoms.
+Substance abuse may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.4,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can actually intensify symptoms of PTSD.
+Substance abuse can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.

 Trying to quit drugs and alcohol while experiencing symptoms of PTSD can be difficult.
-Fortunately, treatment programs are available that specialize in treating people with dual diagnosis disorders.
+Fortunately, treatment programs or centers are available that specialize in helping people with dual diagnosis disorders.
 These programs work to simultaneously treat concurrent disorders which can aid in long-term recovery.

 Veterans are also at risk for suffering from emotional issues like depression, anxiety, and PTSD.
 Because of the stigma associated with seeking mental health treatment, many veterans are more likely to seek help for their chronic pain, during which they are likely to receive prescriptions for potent, addictive painkillers.
 Veterans who take opioid medications for pain and also experience emotional issues like PTSD are more vulnerable to developing addictions to these drugs.